Global News Morning: Weekdays

 Global News Morning on Global Edmonton airs weekdays from 5:00 AM to 9:00 AM MT.
 It was previously simulcast on CKSA Lloydminster until Global's disaffiliation in December 2021.
 It is the most watched morning show in Edmonton, consistently beating the nearest competition by a margin of 6 to 1.
-Global News Morning is hosted by Vinesh Pratap and Erin Chalmers with Daintre Christensen as traffic reporter and Mike Sobel on weather.
+Global News Morning is hosted by Vinesh Pratap and Erin Chalmers with Daintre Christensen on traffic and weather.